borntofrappe/playground/borntofrappe/Components/Navigation/res/Loading Animation/README.md

 }
 ```

 In terms of design, the scale animation is introduced for browsers not supporting the `pathLength` attribute.
-Using JavaScript it is possible to retrieve the actual length of the paths, but it's easier to provide a different animation.
-In browsers supporting the features, this makes for a secondary, supporting animation.
+Using JavaScript, it is possible to retrieve the actual length of the paths, but it's easier to provide a different animation.
+In browsers supporting the features, this makes for a supporting animation.